Ingrid Glimelius

 Short presentation

-I study etiology, prognosis and late-effects (childbearing) in patients burdened by lymphatic malignancies.
+I also study prognosis and late-effects (childbearing) in patients burdened by lymphatic malignancies.

 PHD, Uppsala University 2009, Hodgkin lymphoma – an interplay between tumour cell and microenvironment